 CMF Components¶

-- Metadata Library exposes API’s to track the pipeline metadata.
-It also provides API’s to query the stored metadata.
+- Metadata Library exposes APIs to track pipeline metadata.
+It also provides APIs to query the stored metadata.

 - Local Client interacts with the server to pull or push metadata from or to the remote store.

-- Central Server interacts with all the remote clients and is responsible to merge the metadata transferred by the remote client and manage the consolidated metadata.
+- Central Server interacts with all remote clients and is responsible for merging the metadata transferred by the remote client and managing the consolidated metadata.

-- Central Repositories hosts the code, data and metadata.
+- Central Repositories host the code, data, and metadata.

 Metadata Library¶

-The API’s and the abstractions provided by the library enables tracking of pipeline metadata.
-It tracks the stages in the pipeline, the input and output artifacts at each stage and metrics.
-The framework allows metrics to be tracked both at coarse and fine-grained intervals.
-It could be a stage metrics, which could be captured at the end of a stage or fine-grained metrics which is tracked per step (epoch) or at regular intervals during the execution of the stage.
+The APIs and abstractions provided by CMF enable tracking of pipeline metadata.
+CMF tracks the stages in the pipeline, the input and output artifacts at each stage, and potentially performance metrics (e.g., the value of the loss function for a neural network).
+The framework allows metrics to be tracked at both coarse and fine-grained intervals.
+For example, coarse-grained metrics of a stage are captured at the end of a stage.
+Fine-grained metrics can be tracked per step (epoch) or at regular intervals during the execution of the stage.

-The metadata logged through the APIs are written to a backend relational database.
-The library also provides API’s to query the metadata stored in the relational database for the users to inspect pipelines.
+The metadata logged through the APIs is written to a backend relational database.
+The library also provides APIs to query the metadata stored in the relational database for users to inspect pipelines.

-In addition to explicit tracking through the API’s library also provides, implicit tracking.
-The implicit tracking automatically tracks the software version used in the pipelines.
-The function arguments and function return values can be automatically tracked by adding metadata tracker class decorators on the functions.
+In addition to explicit tracking through the APIs, the library also provides implicit tracking, which automatically tracks the software version used in the pipelines.
+The function arguments and function return values can be automatically tracked by adding metadata tracker class decorators to the functions.

-Before writing the metadata to relational database, the metadata operations are journaled in the metadata journal log.
+Before writing the metadata to the relational database, the metadata operations are recorded in the metadata journal log.
 This enables the framework to transfer the local metadata to the central server.

 For every new execution, the metadata tracker creates a new branch to track the code.
 The special metadata file created

-for artifacts, the “.dvc” file is also committed to GIT and its commit id is tracked as a metadata information.
+file, is committed to the directory and its commit ID is tracked as metadata information.

-The artifacts are versioned through the versioning of its metadata file.
-Whenever there is a change in the artifact,
+Artifacts themselves are versioned through the versioning of their metadata files.
+Whenever there is a change in an artifact,

 the metadata file is modified to reflect its current content hash, and the file is tracked as a new version of the